-- your VAT taxable turnover exceeds the current threshold of £85,000 within a 12-month period.
+- your VAT taxable turnover exceeds the current threshold of £85,000 (for the 2021/22 tax year).
 The VAT taxable turnover refers to the total value of everything that you sell that isn't exempt from VAT.

 - you expect your VAT taxable turnover to exceed £85,000 in the next 30-day period

 - your business had a taxable turnover exceeding £85,000 over the last 12 months